trinhtuanvubk/Paraphrasing-Generation-T5/README.md

 ```
 python3 main.py \
 --scenario infer \
---sentence "What are the best places to see in Vietnam?" \
+--sentence "What are the best place in Vietnam?" \
 --num_return_sequences 5 \
 --max_length 100
 ```